ehafh/modules-1/README.md

-# modules
-Technical documentation and source files for synthesizer modules developed by 1979
+Schematic and PCB files for the synthesizer modules developed by [1979](https://1979.ws/)